barsoom/content_translator/README.md

 - [x] Error reporting to honeybadger
 - [ ] Reliability
-  - [ ] be able to work though stored requests, e.g. background job
+  - [ ] be able to work though stored requests, e.g. background job (make app restart safe)
-  - [ ] be able to poll wti if this app has been during a webhook?
   - [ ] retry posting to the client app as the readme says
+    - explore how messages are handled on worker restart, does it retry? exponential standoff possible?
+  - [ ] retry posting to wti
 - [ ] Configure internal chat notifications for honeybadger errors

 ### More